linked-db/linked-ql/README.md

 and is embeddable as local database:

 + FlashQL

-These are not separate features – they are part of a new query model: **universal database contract**.

 **[See What's LinkedQL ↗](https://linked-ql.netlify.app/overview)** for the conceptual intro.
 **[Go to the playground ↗](https://github.com/webqit/node-live-response/tree/main/playground)** to run *live queries* and *sync* demos on your own database.